 You could spray it, but then you have toxic bug spray floating down to where you have to breathe.
-There’s a simple way to get rid of bugs you can’t reach.
+There’s a simple way to get rid of bugs on the ceiling or in crevices and other hard-to-reach places.

 I figured this tip out after I was on crutches for a brief time, and realized they were perfect for this.
 But you can make your own tool.